Next Back Home

 Bible Welts: Change in priorities led me to cut up (butcher) the storyboards for Dreams of Bad Milk in order to pad them with improvements.
 In retrospect, these measures were not needed, and though I ended up creating a few memorable drawings and gags along the way, my evolving drawing style no longer reflected Bad Milk’s original sensibility.
 The new storyboards, being exceedingly spacious in places, diluted the earlier product.

 Little can be redeemed from these reworked pages.
-I grimace at much of what I committed to paper.
+I grimace at much of what was committed to paper.
 Every other page contains graphic sexual images and irreligious references.
 My imagination grappled to understand aspects peculiar to my intellectual development as a sexually repressed child of Southern Baptists.
 It is difficult for an older man to view his youthful angst objectively or favorably.
-Moreover, I expend incredible energy trying to retrofit later development onto earlier development.
+Moreover, incredible energy was expended in trying to retrofit later development onto earlier development.
 This is never a winning strategy, except when it comes to music mixing and novel writing.
 (The computer allows the creator to pave over eariler edits seamlessly.)

 The Purge: As of June 2021, I undertook the task of archiving my works on paper, which included all my comics.
 My dissatisfaction with Bible Welts led to the destruction of most of its reformatted storyboards.
 By extension, this included much of the artwork original to Bad Milk.
-All the centerpiece drawing (splash drawings) were saved.
-I have also saved the best drawings from each story.
+All the centerpiece drawings (splash drawings) were saved.
+The best drawings from each storyboard were also saved.
 A few stories survive intact, but I am not sure how I arrived at my determination about which comics to spare, apart from nostalgic attachment.
 As I age, I find purging artwork less difficult than what I imagined it to be when I was younger.
 One reason why this subtractive process does not trouble me is that, where I can bear to read my earliest work, I find much of it was reworked to better effect in later projects.

 Factually, all these destroyed storyboards survive as tif images on computer hard drive.
 Photocopies also exit, so decommissioned is perhaps a better way to describe the ontological state of these stories.